prasantabarik/common-message-stream/README.md

 ## Publish the Message
+---FOR UM PUBLISH---
+curl -X POST -d "{'test2': 'test2'}" -H "Content-type: text/json"  http://localhost:8099/api/postEvents/um
+---FOR KAFKA PUBLISH---
-curl -X POST -d "{'test2': 'test2'}" -H "Content-type: text/json"  http://localhost:8099/api/postEvents
+curl -X POST -d "{'test2': 'test2'}" -H "Content-type: text/json"  http://localhost:8099/api/postEvents/kafka

-## Subscribe the Message
+## NOT REQUIRED - Subscribe the Message - In future any issue or if we need a end point for subscription we can use this one
-curl -X GET -H "Content-type: text/json"  http://localhost:8099/api/getEvents
+curl -X GET -H "Content-type: text/json"  http://localhost:8099/api/getEvents/um